-One of my favorite things to talk about these days is character buy-in.
-It’s the idea of committing to the story, and when your character decides, “Screw it, I’m all in, let’s see where this crazy adventure takes me.”
+One of my favorite things to talk about these days is building complex characters through character buy-in.
+It’s the idea of committing to the story during an inciting incident when your character decides, “Screw it, I’m all in, let’s see where this crazy adventure takes me.”
 It’s very important, especially in fantasy, action, paranormal, etc. stories where there’s a certain amount of disbelief or world-building that needs to be overcome.
 I mean, Percy Jackson didn’t exactly imagine his life as a demi-god when he was just starting out.
 It took him a little while to get on the roller coaster and strap himself into the seat.

 Let’s extrapolate on this a bit more.
 The protagonist wants to trust A, but A just told one of their secrets to the antagonist.
 Your character is really pissed off at A, but they also believe that A is the only person who can help them along in the story.
 So, with some nagging doubt in their mind, they decide to trust A because the benefits outweigh the risks.

-What I’ve described above is a complex situation.
+What I’ve described above is a complex situation, and it’s what makes a character interesting.
 The trust is established, but there’s something going on below the surface that colors it a certain shade of wariness.
 The most important part, though, is that the protagonist has decided to commit to trusting A. They have bought in.

 Compare this to the same scenario.
 And let’s say the decision is made in chapter one to trust A. But then in chapter two, the protagonist avoids A’s phone calls, saying “I just can’t trust them.”
 In chapter three, your character crawls back to A to ask a favor, acting for all the world like there’s an intact relationship.
 In chapter four, the protagonist spurns A’s friendly advances, vowing to go through the rest of the plot alone.